PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 ```

 You can just add RRs to this table for _any_ zone and _dbsqlite_ will happily use them.
 Relative names will be
-made into fully qualified ones, by just adding the closing dot, no origin is appended.
+made not be made into fully qualified ones, and for some queries that will not be matched and silently _not_ included.

     sqlite> insert into rrs values ( '_ssh._tcp.host1.example.', 'srv', '10 5 43 example', 3600);
     sqlite> insert into rrs values ( 'subdel.example', 'ns', 'ns.example.com', 3600);